-Table Of Contents
+Table of Contents

 1. Definitions 4

-Cha pter 1 6

-Imp lementation of Supply Chain Management Policy 6
+Chapter 1 7

-2. Supply chain management policy 6
+2. Supply chain management policy 7

-3. Scope of Application
+3. Scope of Application 7

 4. Exclusions

-5. Amendment of the supply chain management policy 7
+5. Adoption and amendment of the supply chain management policy

-6. Delegation of supply chain management powers and duties 8
+6 .
+Delegation of supply chain management powers and duties o

-7 .
 Sub delegations

-8. Oversight role of council 10
+7. 0 Oversight role of council

-9. Supply chain management unit 11
+8. Supply chain management unit

+9.

-10. Training of supply chain management officials 11
+10. Training of supply chain management officials

-Cha pter 2

-11. Format of supply chain management system 12
+11. Format of supply chain management system

-12. System of demand management 12
+12. System of demand management

-13. System of acquisition management
+13. System of acquisition management 14

-14. Management of Procurement Requirements 13
+14. Management of Procurement Requirements

 15. Preferential Procurement Policy Framework Act (PPPFA)

-(b) (i) In evaluating a tender two preference systems are prescribed that are: 15

 16. Range of procurement processes

-17. General preconditions for consideration of written quotations or bids 19
+17. General preconditions for consideration of written quotations or bids

 18. Lists of accredited prospective providers

-19. Petty cash purchases
+10. 19.
+Petty cash purchasesError!
+Bookmark not defi nod

-20. Written or verbal guotations 20
+19. 20.
+Written or verbal quotations 11cu.
+21

-21. Formal written price quotations 21
+Formal written price quotations

-22. Procedures for procuring goods or services through written or verbal quotations and
+21. 22.
+Procedures for procuring goods or services through written or verbal quotations and 22

-form nal written price quotations
+formal written price quotationsformal written by verbal quotations and 22

-23. Competitive bids 23
+Competitive bids

+23.

-24. Process for competitive bidding 23
+24. Process for competitive bidding

-25. Bid documentation for competitive bids 24
+25. Bid documentation for competitive bids

 26. Public invitation for competitive bids

-27. Procedure for handling, opening and recording of bids 26
+27 .
+Procedure for handling, opening and recording of bids

 28. Negotiations with preferred bidders

-29. Two-stage bidding process 27
+29. Two-stage bidding process

-30. Committee system for competitive bids 27
+30. Committee system for competitive bids

-31. Bid specification committees 28
+31. Bid specification committees

-32. Bid evaluation committees 29
+32. Bid evaluation committees

-33. Bid adjudication committees 29
+33 .
+Bid adjudication committees

-34. Payment of emerging contractors for capital work 31
+34. Payment of emerging contractors for capital work

-35. CRDP - Comprehensive Rural Development Programme 31
+35 .
+CRDP - Comprehensive Rural Development Programme

-35.1 Construction Contracts 31
+Construction Contracts

-36. Procurement of banking services 32
+36. Procurement of banking services

-37. Procurement of IT related goods or services 33
+37 .
+Procurement of IT related goods or services

-38. Procurement of goods and services under contracts secured by other organs of state 34
+38. Procurement of goods and services under contracts secured by other organs of state

-39. Procurement of goods necessitating special safety arrangements 34
+39. Procurement of goods necessitating special safety arrangements 35

 40. Proudly SA Campaign

-41. Development of Local Businesses
+41. Development of Local Businesses 35

-42. Appointment of consultants
+42. Appointment of consultants 36

-43. Deviation from, and ratification of minor breaches of, procurement processes 36
+43. Deviation from, and ratification of minor breaches of, procurement processes

-44. Unsolicited bids
+Unsolicited bids.
+37

-45. Combating of abuse of supply chain management system 46.
-Logistics management 47.
-Disposal management 42 48.
-Risk management 49.
-Performance management 50.
-Prohibition on awards to persons whose tax matters are not in order 51.
-Prohibition on awards to persons in the service of the state 44 52.
-Awards to close family members of persons in the service of the state 44 53.
-Ethical standards 45 54.
-Inducements, rewards, gifts and favours to officials and other role players 45 55.
-Sponsorships 46 56.
-Objections and complaints 46 57.
-Resolution of disputes, objections, complaints and queries 58.
-Contracts providing for compensation based on turnover 47 59.
-Management of expansion or variation of orders against the original contract 48 60.
-Cancellation and re- invitation of bids 48 61.
-Procurement of goods and services under contracts secured by other organs of s 62.
-Commencement 50
+4- Combating of abuse of cumply shain management quater 20

+45. Combating of abuse of supply chain management system

+46. Logistics management

+47. Disposal management

+48. Risk management 42

+49. Performance management

+50. Prohibition on awards to persons whose tax matters are not in order

+51. Prohibition on awards to persons in the service of the state

+5 2.
+Awards to close family members of persons in the service of the state 44

+53 .
+Ethical standards 45

+54 .
+Inducements, rewards, gifts and favours to officials and other role players

+55 .
+Sponsorships 47

+56. Objections and complaints

+57 .
+Resolution of disputes, objections, complaints and queries

+5 8.
+Contracts providing for compensation based on turnover

+59. Management of expansion or variation of orders against the original contract

+60. Cancellation and re- invitation of bids 49

+62. Effective Date 51

+Li st of Annexures

+nnexure A

+\boldsymbol{A} nnexure B 57

+1 nnoviro C 60